 The visit was undertaken following the protocol agreed with the International Accreditors Working Group, with AVMA, and the Australasian Veterinary Boards Council, at which EAEVE had representatives as observers.
 It is anticipated that the next site visit will take place in 2020.

-The School’s pass rate in the North American Veterinary Licensing Examination (NAVLE) is currently 84% compared to the pass rate required by the AVMA Council on Education standard for Outcomes Assessment which is 80%.
+The School’s pass rate in the North American Veterinary Licensing Examination (NAVLE) is currently 89%.
+The pass rate required by the AVMA Council on Education standard for Outcomes Assessment is 80%.
 The NAVLE is a requirement for licensure to practice veterinary medicine in all licensing jurisdictions in North America.